branflakes6/ARM-Connect-4/README.md

 # ARM-Connect-4
-A Fully functioning game of Connect 4 designed written in ARM Assembly Language Can be played 2 player vs another human player
+A Fully functioning game of Connect 4 designed written in ARM Assembly Language Can be played 2 player vs another human player.

-Can be played vs a redimentary AI
+Can be played vs a rudimentary AI

 Fully functional including winner checks